clolsonus/madesigner/README.md

   original shape as close as possible while minimizing the amount of sanding required to finish the wing.

-  In other words, for a fully symetrical airfoil (like a NACA0015) the square leading edge stock will be rotated exactly 45 degrees.
-But in a flat bottom or semisymetrical airfoil, the square stock might be rotated 50-60 degrees for a better fit with the leading edge.
+  In other words, for a fully symmetrical airfoil (like a NACA0015) the square leading edge stock will be rotated exactly 45 degrees.
+But in a flat bottom or semi-symmetrical airfoil, the square stock might be rotated 50-60 degrees for a better fit with the leading edge.

 - Cut in notches for stringers and spars.
 Any size notch can be cut.